Student support and wellbeing

 Content Warning: Sexual Violence and Harassment

-Both the University and the SRC have webpages below contain information and resources for students who have been affected by, or are supporting a survivor of sexual violence:
+Both the University and the SRC have webpages below which include information and resources for students who have been affected by, or are supporting a survivor of sexual violence:

 SRC Sexual Violence Support and Resources